-- I. Mr. Alkire became Kontoor's Executive Vice President and Chief Financial Officer effective August 31, 2023. - 2.
-Mr. Welton retired as Executive Vice President and Chief Financial Officer, and as an executive officer of our company, effective August 31, 2023.
+- Mr. Alkire became Kontoor's Executive Vice President and Chief Financial Officer effective August 31, 2023; his award was prorated for the number of days of service during the fiscal year. - 2.
+Mr. Welton retired as Executive Vice President and Chief Financial Officer, and as an executive officer of our company, effective August 31, 2023